Home

 For: Parents and Caregivers

-A FREE eight-module series that covers practical tools and strategies for caregivers of children with ADHD and includes what research shows really works for kids and families living with ADHD.
+A FREE eight-module series that covers practical tools and strategies for caregivers of children with ADHD.
+This series has been adapted from the long-standing program at BC Children’s and includes what research shows really works for kids and families living with ADHD.

 For: Health Care Professionals, Children and Youth, Parents and Caregivers